 - Skin that retains a dimple (pits), after being pressed for several seconds

 - Increased abdominal size

-However, if that is not proving to be enough, your heat edema may be a sign of greater venous insufficiency.
-This can be alleviated by compression stockings but can only be treated by a type of procedure called endovenous ablation.
-These forms of treatment are used to collapse or close damaged veins so that blood can be directed to healthy veins.
+However, if that is not proving to be enough, your heat edema may be a sign of chronic venous insufficiency or vein disease.
+Mild symptoms of venous insufficiency may be alleviated by using compression stockings, but if the symptoms are severe along with discomfort, you may need vein treatment.
+At USA Vein Centers, we treat chronic venous insufficiency through a procedure called endovenous ablation.
+This treatment is used to collapse or close damaged veins so that blood can be directed to healthy veins.

 Medically Reviewed By: